oracle/weblogic-kubernetes-operator/integration-tests/README.md

 * destroy domain1
 * test that create domain fails when its pv is already populated by a shutdown domain
 * create another domain domain7 with APACHE load balancer and access admin console via LB port.
+* create another domain domain8 with mostly default values from sample domain inputs, mainly exposeAdminT3Channel and exposeAdminNodePort which are false by default and verify domain startup and cluster scaling using operator rest endpoint works.

 # Directory Configuration and Structure